Loans can be good things and bad things.

 When does your money arrive?

 You will receive a “Notice of Guarantee and disbursement” which contains estimated disbursement dates and the amount of your loan check.
 Stafford Loans have an origination fee of 1.073 which is deducted from the loan amount.
 The origination fee for PLUS Parent Loans is 4.292.
 Loan funds are credited to your SWOSU account.
 Money remaining from your loan after your bill is paid is given to you as a refund on your Bulldog Card within 14 days.
 You may view setup options for the bulldog Card at BulldogCard.com.
 You must be enrolled at least half-time and making satisfactory academic progress to receive your loan funds.
 All loans are paid in two parts – half at the beginning of the loan period and half at the midpoint of the loan period.
 This means for a fall/spring loan the first disbursement will be made during the fall semester and the second disbursement will be made for the spring semester.
 Students who are awarded for fall only or spring only will receive two disbursements in the term.
 The first payment will be at the beginning of the payment period and the second at the calendar midpoint of the period.
-Students who have not previously borrowed Stafford Loans or have who have not previously been enrolled will not receive the funds till they have been in class for thirty days.
+Students who have not previously borrowed Stafford Loans while at SWOSU and are a Freshman will not receive loan funds till they have been in class for thirty days.
+Freshman transfer students are also required to have funds delayed for thirty days from the beginning of the term.